Bye students! thanks for all your questions - it's been brilliant!

 University College London (UCL)

-Favourite thing to do in science Seeing doctors use my work to help hospitals give best possible care!
+Favourite thing to do in my job: Seeing doctors use my work to help hospitals give best possible care!

 Using maths to help doctors understand more about what happens to patients.

 Doctors are highly skilled at treating their patients, especially somewhere like Great Ormond Street Hospital which is one of the world’s top children’s hospitals.
 But they are not necessarily trained to look for patterns in what happens over lots of patients… that’s where I come in.
 By using maths and computer programming, I can spot patterns in what happens and use this to help doctors provide an even better service.
 For instance, I used several years’ worth of hospital information to help doctors at Great Ormond Street predict how many intensive care beds they would need over the next week.
 This helps them plan what surgeries they are going to do, what staff they need that week and when they are going to be really busy!

 I’ve also recently worked on using information about all children who’ve had heart surgery in England in the last 10 years to help doctors see how they’re doing in treating patients.
 We’re planning to build on this work by looking at all the different complications that can happen after heart surgery in children.
 We want to understand better when and why complications happen – this would be the first time doctors & scientists have been able to do this and hopefully it will be a really exciting project!

 I’ve also spent quite a lot of time working on projects to save the lives of newborn babies and mothers in India, Bangladesh & Nepal.
 That has mainly been about looking at data on thousands of births, trying to understand what differences there are between births where babies died and those where babies survived (such as really basic things like using soap or clean sheets).
 This has really brought home to me how lucky we are in the UK.
 This is a picture of a workshop I ran last September in Nepal teaching local charities who work with our university on how to do some of this stuff…

 My Typical Day